-- The old behavioral norms of the economic actors have ceased, but they have not yet learnt the new behavior to suit the new situation. - Certain earlier institutions of bureaucratic coordination (organizations and legal regulations) have ended, but the erection of the new market institutions has either not begun yet, or is progressing very slowly.
-The network of market connections is still very loose, and it will take time before a dense network has been woven. - The information structure of bureaucratic coordination has gone, but the new system of signals has not yet developed, or the economic actors are not yet sufficiently capable of assessing and processing the new kind of information.
+- o The old behavioral norms of the economic actors have ceased, but they have not yet learnt the new behavior to suit the new situation. - o Certain earlier institutions of bureaucratic coordination (organizations and legal regulations) have ended, but the erection of the new market institutions has either not begun yet, or is progressing very slowly.
+The network of market connections is still very loose, and it will take time before a dense network has been woven. - The information structure of bureaucratic coordination has gone, but the new system of signals has not yet developed, or the economic actors are not yet sufficiently capable of assessing and processing the new kind of information. - o Bureaucratic coordination, especially in its more consolidated periods before the final disintegration, supplied a kind of order and predictability.
+The market by its nature involves its participants in a lot of uncertainty and risk.
+This, however, is multiplied in the present

-(11) See A. Spiethoff's (1902) and J. Schumpeter's (1934), (1939) works.
+See A. Spiethoff's (1902) and J. Schumpeter's (1934), (1939) works.
 An excellent account of these two cycle theories can be found in A. Hansen's well-known summarizing work (1964).

-(12) G. A. Calvo and F. Coricelli refer in their study (1992) to a trade "implosion".
+12 G. A. Calvo and F. Coricelli refer in their study (1992) to a trade "implosion".
 The trade relations are destroyed by the absence of market institutions.